matdodgson/kep-gardens/content/education-centre.md

 meetings.

-**Debating Teams** – a specific internal and inter-school Class 9 activity designed to promote confidence and understanding of local issues.
+**Debating Teams** – a specific internal and inter-school older class activity designed to promote confidence and understanding of local issues.